swak/8th-ndn-hackathon.github.io/hacks.md

 **Planned tasks**

-- Implement android-to-android file sharing using jNDN.
+- Implement Android-to-Android file sharing using jNDN.
-- Extend file sharing to be “media aware” in android.
+- Extend file sharing to be "media aware" in Android.
-- Implement “self-destruct” timer for photos.
+- Implement "self-destruct" timer for photos.
-- Implement QR code generation and scanning with some library. • Utilize QR code system to share keys and photo prefixes.
+- Implement QR code generation and scanning with some library.
+- Utilize QR code system to share keys and photo prefixes.
 - Encrypt shared photos.
 - (Stretch goal) Integrate with any available TPMs for better security.
-- (Stretch goal) Improve encryption scheme to improve cachability of data. • (Stretch goal) Integrate with the testbed to enable remote filesharing.
+- (Stretch goal) Improve encryption scheme to improve cachability of data.
+- (Stretch goal) Integrate with the testbed to enable remote filesharing.

 **Knowledge requirements**